-Ultrasound examinations use special equipment that sends high-frequency sound waves into the body.
-These sound waves bounce back, or echo, off internal structures and organs.
-A computer converts the sound waves into moving images that are displayed in real time on a computer monitor.
+Ultrasound imaging involves the use of a small transducer (probe) and ultrasound gel placed directly on the skin.
+High-frequency sound waves are transmitted from the probe, through the gel and into the body.
+These sound waves bounce back, or echo, off the internal structures and organs.
+A computer then converts them into moving images that are displayed on a monitor.

 - Blood vessels

 - Uterus and ovaries

 Additionally, ultrasound can be used to guide biopsies and the insertion of peripherally inserted central catheter (PICC) lines, as well as to examine blood vessels such as the carotid arteries for plaque buildup and the leg veins for blood clots.

 BEFORE ARRIVING FOR YOUR EXAM

 Generally, ultrasound procedures require little to no special preparation.
 However, some ultrasounds may involve specific instructions from your doctor.
 For example, for abdominal ultrasounds, you will be required to refrain from eating, drinking or smoking for six hours before the test.
 For pelvic and obstetric ultrasounds, you may be required to drink 32 ounces of water one hour before the test to fill your bladder and improve image quality.